This Chocolate Covered Cherries recipe pairs juicy sweet cherries and dark chocolate with no added sugar, and whips up in just 10 minutes!

 But on the other hand, my sister adored Cordial Cherries!

 She could down half a box in a single sitting, leaving all of us wondering where she put it, lol.

 When you’re a kid, you don’t really care so much about a sugar crash.
 However, as an adult, I find the desire to avoid a sugar crash is a huge motivator to avoid things that will induce it.
 As much as I enjoy Cherry Cordials in a nostalgic way, I generally avoid them just to avoid the subsequent crash.

-Enter these healthy Chocolate Covered Cherries!
+Enter these healthy treat.
 With no added sugar, this recipe is great anytime a chocolate craving strikes.
-Don’t wait until the holidays to make them!
+Don't wait until the holidays to make them!